ISISNeutronMuon/MDMC/doc/introduction.rst

 Modules
 -------
-The pages in the sidebar under the Modules heading provide documentation for every function, class and class method in MDMC, including descriptions of parameters (or options) which can be used in each of these cases.
+The pages in the sidebar under the Reference/MDMC heading provide documentation for every function, class and class method in MDMC, including descriptions of parameters (or options) which can be used in each of these cases.
 This documentation is also available when Python is run interactively using Python's